-Students can undertake an optional professional placement unit towards the end of the degree, to gain on-the-job experience in their chosen field and advance their career goals.
+Students can undertake an optional professional placement unit towards the end of their degree, to gain on-the-job experience in their chosen field and advance their career goals.
 Placements can be undertaken in many types of establishments or organisations such as government departments and non-government community organisations.
-Typical activities during placement may include policy development, specific projects, community engagement, research or grant applications.
+Typical activities during placement may include policy development, specific projects, community engagement, research or grant application.

 Major areas of study

 Sociology examines the many forces that affect how people experience society and provides an understanding of how particular groups within society may be disadvantaged.
 It examines the operation of key social institutions, such as the family, religion and the economy.
 Students develop skill in critical analysis and social research and apply these to contemporary issues and debates.
 They have the opportunity to undertake independent studies in sociology, as well as participating in work-integrated learning.